neilramaswamy/structured-streaming/docs/guides/stream_options/output_mode.md

 - You need an outer join, but data can be really delayed on one side.
 You want to update your sink when a join happens, but Structured Streaming joins don't support the update output mode.
 - You want to use update mode with your streaming aggregation operator, but you have a file sink; file sinks don't support update output mode.

-In these cases, you need to use one of Structured Streaming's "escape" hatchesto make this work: [arbitrary stateful processing]() in combination with the `foreach`/`foreachBatch` sinks.
+In these cases, you need to use one of Structured Streaming's "escape" hatches to make this work: [arbitrary stateful processing]() in combination with the `foreach`/`foreachBatch` sinks.

 ## Examples